chenchih/Env_Setup_Note/github-command/README.md

   - `git diff --staged`: diff of what is staged but not yet commited

-- git rm

-  This will remove files from your index and your working directory so they will not be tracked:
+- git rm :  This will remove files from your index and your working directory so they will not be tracked.

 ## Advance  Setting

-### Restore
+### Restore -reset soft and hard

+If you wants to restore your file or commit, you have to use the `--reset` parameter.

 Syntax: